Euler Obstructed Cooper Pairing: Nodal Superconductivity and Hinge Majorana Zero Modes: Conclusion and Discussion

 Given a suitable normal-state material, the next step is to predict the possible Cooper pairing order parameters that have a dominant Euler obstructed pairing channel.
 To do so, it is useful to relate the pairing symmetry to the dominant Euler obstructed pairing channel.
 For example, let us consider a weak zero-total-momentum spin-singlet pairing in the monopole-charged spinless-Dirac semimetals, such as C$_{12}$Li.
 In this case, if the pairing is parity-even and $C_6$-odd, it must have a dominant Euler obstructed pairing channel on small sphere-like FSs that enclose normal-state MSDPs, and must lead to zero-energy BdG MSDPs.
 (See \appref{app:PandT} for details.)
 It is also worth utilizing the symmetry indicator~\cite{Po2017SymIndi,Bradlyn2017TQC,Kruthoff2017TCI}, which recently has been generalized to SCs~\cite{Ono2018SITSC,Shiozaki2019SITSC,Ono2019SITSC,Ono2020SITSC,Skurativska2020SITSC,Geier2020SITSC,Ahn2020HOTSCPT,Huang2021SITSC,Ono2021SITSC1651,Ono2021SITSCNodal,Tang2021SITSC}.
 Specifically, although the inversion indicator typically cannot capture the zero-energy BdG MNLs arising from an Euler obstructed pairing channel as discussed in the last section, it is useful to explore whether other symmetry indicators work in the presence of extra symmetries in addition to the TR and inversion symmetries.

-Besides the 3D systems studied in this work, the Euler obstructed Cooper pairing may also exist in 2D systems that have nearly flat bands with nonzero Euler numbers.
-In particular, it has been shown that the isolated (nearly) flat normal-state bands in twisted bilayer graphene~\cite{Cao2018TBGMott,Cao2018TBGSC} have nonzero Euler numbers~\cite{Po2018TBGMottSC,Zou2018TBGFragile,Ahn2019TBGFragile}.
-Our work suggests that the nonzero Euler numbers of the normal-state bands may impose topological constraints on the Cooper pairing order parameters in twisted bilayer graphene~\cite{Yu2021EOCPTBG}.
-Recently, it was found that nonzero normal-state Chern numbers may impose constraints on the charge-density-wave order parameter~\cite{Borow2020MonopoleCDWWSM} in Weyl semimetals.
-It is also interesting to explore how nonzero Euler numbers of the normal-state bands influence the order parameters other than that for superconductivity.
-We anticipate that our introduction of the concept of the Euler obstructed Cooper pairing in nodal superconductivity along with the emergent hinge MZMs should be a new direction for the active subject of topology in condensed matter phenomena.
+{As mentioned in the introduction, nonzero normal-state Euler numbers can also exist in 2D systems like MATBG, besides the 3D systems studied in this work.
+Then, our theory can be generalized to the Cooper pairing order parameters in the MATBG~\cite{Yu2021EOCPTBG}.
+As we only consider the isolated sets of two spin-doubly degenerate bands near on the FSs, another future direction would be to consider the cases with more than two spin-doubly degenerate bands, perhaps using the second Stiefel-Whitney class.} We anticipate that our introduction of the concept of the Euler obstructed Cooper pairing in nodal superconductivity along with the emergent hinge MZMs should be a new direction for the active subject of topology in condensed matter phenomena.

 \emph{Note Added}: During the finalizing stages of the preparation of this manuscript, an arXiv preprint \refcite{Po20212DNodalSCBy1DAIII} appeared, studying the nodal superconductivity enforced by the $\dsZ$-valued additive topological invariants (\eg, Chern numbers and the 1D chiral-symmetry-protected AIII invariant) of the normal states.
 In contrast, the $\dsZ$-valued Euler number used in our work is not additive (and is unstable), and the corresponding additive invariant is the $\dsZ_2$-valued second Stiefel-Whitney class (when first Stiefel-Whitney classes vanish).
 Therefore, the Euler obstructed Cooper pairing proposed in our work is beyond the formalism presented in \refcite{Po20212DNodalSCBy1DAIII}.